 Taste some delicious, fresh cheese that starts with high-quality milk from local Northern Indiana dairy farms, plus watch the cheese-making process right on site at the Heritage Ridge Creamery.

-Cheeses made at the creamery include colby, colby-jack, pepper-jack, cheddar, garden vegetable cheese, siracha cheese and amish cream.
+Some of the cheeses made at the creamery include colby, colby-jack, pepper jack, cheddar, garden vegetable cheese, siracha cheese, and Amish cream.